Baba O'Riley: Legacy

+The keyboard part was sampled by Big Audio Dynamite II for their 1991 single "Rush".

 "Baba O'Riley" was used as the theme song for the television series CSI: NY (2004–2013), with each CSI series using a Who song as its theme.
 The song was also used in the One Tree Hill episode "Pictures of You" (season 4, episode 13).
 The live version of the song from the album Who's Last (1984) plays in the opening segment of the Miami Vice episode "Out Where the Buses Don't Run" (season two, 1985).
 One of the working titles of That '70s Show (1998–2006) was "Teenage Wasteland", a reference to the repeated lyric in the song.
-The song was also used in the trailers for the films The Peanuts Movie (2015) and season 3 of Stranger Things.
+The song was also used in the trailers for films such as A Bug's Life (1998), American Beauty (1999) and The Peanuts Movie (2015), along with season 3 of Stranger Things.
 The song was also sung in the Sense8 first-season episode entitled "W. W. N. Double D?" by Riley's father at the airport.
+An episode of Joe Pera Talks With You focuses on the fictionalized version of Pera becoming obsessed with the song.
+AEW wrestler Will Ospreay used the song before his AEW World Championship victory at AEW All In 2026.

 In October 2001, the Who gave a much-lauded performance of the song at the Concert for New York City.
 Since 2003, "Baba O'Riley" has been played during player introductions for the Los Angeles Lakers during home games at the Staples Center.
 The song is played before live UFC events during a highlight package showing some of the most famous fights in the mixed martial arts company's history.
 The song was used for the trailer of the EA Sports UFC 4 game.
 It is also the official theme song of competitive eater Joey Chestnut.

 At both the opening and closing ceremonies of the 2012 Summer Olympics, the 120 BPM dance track "The Road Goes on Forever" by the Welsh electronic music producer High Contrast, which samples "Baba O'Riley", is used during the countdown at the start of the proceedings.
 "Baba O'Riley" was then performed by the Who as their first number during the last musical segment at the closing ceremony, with Roger Daltrey singing a changed lyric of "Don't cry/Just raise your eye/There's more than teenage wasteland".

 In the course of a debate on Twitter, it was noted that "Best Song Ever" (2013) by One Direction bore a strong resemblance to the basic structure of "Baba O'Riley".
 Pete Townshend responded to the claims by denying that the Who were pursuing legal action, and stated that he was a fan of One Direction's single and was happy that One Direction appeared to have been influenced by the Who, just as he had been influenced by earlier musicians such as Eddie Cochran.